 Out of the starting block, the factory presets sound huge!

-At the time of writing, I currently do not have a MIDI keyboard due to a faulty keyboard stand and the forces of gravity, but this has not hindered me, being able to see the crazy potential this has for live performance.
+At the time of writing, I currently do not have a MIDI keyboard due to a faulty keyboard stand and the forces of gravity, but this has not hindered me, from being able to see the crazy potential this has for live performance.
 Everything you can think of, and many things you wouldn’t have been meticulously planned out and included.
-Sequencing the FX, length,pan, pitch, FX gestures ( i wasn’t sure what that was either, but its variations of the current fx selected), you name it, it is there with multiple controls.
+Sequencing the FX, length, pan, pitch, FX gestures (I wasn’t sure what that was either, but its variations of the current fx selected), you name it, it is there with multiple controls.